Options Trading for Beginners: A Comprehensive Guide with Detailed Examples

 What are Options?

 Options are financial contracts that give you the right, but not the obligation, to buy or sell an asset at a set price before a certain date.
 In options trading, there are two main types: call options and put options.
+Understanding these basics is essential when starting options trading.

 Difference Between Stocks and Options